Nizar Qabbani: Family

+Marriages

 Qabbani married twice in his life.
 His first wife was his cousin Zahra Aqbiq; together they had a daughter, Hadba, and a son, Tawfiq.
 Tawfiq died due to a heart attack when he was 22 years old when he was in London.
 Qabbani eulogized his son in the famous poem "To the Damascene Prince, Tawfiq Qabbani".
 Zahra Aqbiq died in 2007.
 His daughter Hadba, born in 1947, was married twice, and lived in London until her death in April 2009.

 His second marriage was to an Iraqi woman named Balqis al-Rawi, a schoolteacher he met at a poetry recital in Baghdad; she was killed in the 1981 Iraqi embassy bombing in Beirut during the Lebanese Civil War on 15 December 1981.
 Together they had a son, Omar, and a daughter, Zainab.
 After the death of Balqis, Qabbani did not marry again.

 Late life and death

 After the death of Balqis, Qabbani left Beirut.
-He was moving between Geneva and Paris, eventually settling in London, where he spent the last 15 years of his life.
+He moved between Geneva and Paris, eventually settling in London, where he spent the last 15 years of his life.
 In exile, Qabbani continued to write poems and raise controversies and arguments.
 Notable and controversial poems from this period in his life include When Will They Announce the Death of Arabs? and Runners.

-At the age of 75, Qabbani died in London on 30 April 1998 of a heart attack.
+On 30 April 1998, at the age of 75, Qabbani died in London of a heart attack.

 In his will, which he wrote in his hospital bed in London, Qabbani wrote that he wished to be buried in Damascus, which he described in his will as "the womb that taught me poetry, taught me creativity and granted me the alphabet of Jasmine."
 He was mourned by Arabs all over the world, with international news broadcasts highlighting his illustrious literary career.